Worryinglamb08/rayZ_locmaritime/README.md

 PS : The surfboard was not created by me !!!

 Installation

-Copy rayZ_locmaritime to your resources folder and add start rayZ_locmaritime to your server.cfg
+Copy [rayZ_locmaritime] to your resources folder and add start rayZ_location and surfboard to your server.cfg

 Dependencies

 - ESX

 Video :